fintech-systems/libvirt-whmcs/README.md

 ### Associating existing domains

 - Please see screenshot.
 When creating a new product definition, add a custom field `uuid|UUID`
-- Then on the service instance add the UUID.
-UUIDs can be seen by going into the Add-on
+- Then on the service instance add the UUID
+- UUIDs can be seen by going into the Add-on

+ NOTE: When copying / pasting, remove redundant spaces

 ## Installation